-At worst, an unplanned chance meeting between pooch and plantain ought to do nothing worse than spike up the blood sugar for an excited hour or two, or cause a bit of tummy upset.
+At worst, an unplanned chance meeting between pooch and plantain ought to do nothing worse than spike up the blood sugar for an exciting hour or two or cause a bit of tummy upset.

 You might find your trusty pup lolloping and slouching after a while as their tummy gurgles at all its unfamiliar filling.

 Of course, if your dog has eaten a bunch of bananas, you might feel concerned that they’ve completely overdone it.
 You’d be right – but again, luckily not to a dangerous degree.

 If your dog has eaten banana peels alongside that whole bunch of bananas though, definitely keep an eye on them for signs of choking or uneasiness of the stomach.